samrylanjamesharris/NexusLLM/README.md

 ### 0.0.1 Model - [1.0 Temperature]:
 ![Screenshot 2025-05-02 8 37 40 AM](https://github.com/user-attachments/assets/235704e9-147d-4c4e-a116-184c861e02ba)

-**0.0.1 generates a random string of characters and symbols, this was built from scratch using NumPy and limited data.**
+**0.0.1 generates a random string of characters and symbols, this was built from scratch using NumPy and limited data.
+Even if you gave it all of the information, it would still come out the same since this is toy trasnformer and not LLM.**

 ### 0.1 Model - [0.7 Temperature]: